 The Cabinet Committee on Investments (CCI) has approved the speedy execution of 36 infrastructure projects entailing investments of Rs 1,830 billion (US$ 29.28 billion) to boost investor confidence, according to Mr P Chidambaram, Union Minister for Finance, Government of India.

 Some of the other important economic developments in the country are as follows:

-- The cumulative amount of foreign direct investment (FDI) equity inflows into India were worth US$ 191,757 million between April 2000 to February 2013, while FDI equity inflow during April 2012 to February 2013 was recorded as US$ 20,899 million, according to the latest data published by Department of Industrial Policy and Promotion (DIPP)
+- The cumulative amount of FDI equity inflows into India were worth US$ 303.06 billion in the April 2000–August 2013 period, according to the latest data published by Department of Industrial Policy and Promotion (DIPP).

 - Foreign exchange (Forex) reserves of India rose in the week ending October 11, 2013 by US$ 1.5 billion to US$ 279.24 billion, according to data released by the Reserve Bank of India (RBI).